WenboYang/CppNotes/TheBigFourOfRectangleClass.md

    leftUp = NULL;
 }
 ~~~~
-By doing this, when another guy(or myself in another day) does stupide things like this, he will instantly find out this wont' work and fix this floating pointer:
+By doing this, when another guy(or myself in another day) does stupid things like this, he will instantly find out this wont' work and fix this dangling pointer:
 ~~~~C++
 Foo()
 {